sauravpandey123/PedSleepMAE/README.md

 ## 3. Evaluating Diagnostic Information in the Embeddings
-We evaluate the diagnostic information in the embeddings from the encoder of PedSleepMAE using rich EHR data and clinician-verified sleep events to assess how well various sleep events are separated in the embedding space, both quantitatively and qualitatively.
+Once PedSleepMAE is sufficiently pretrained, we evaluate the diagnostic information in the embeddings from the encoder of PedSleepMAE using rich EHR data and clinician-verified sleep events.
+This allows us to assess how well various sleep events are separated in the embedding space, both quantitatively and qualitatively.

 ### 3.1 Training Linear Classifiers